 - The School and Public Safety Group also meets monthly with local emergency responders to review and evaluate our emergency procedures and stay up to date on emergency protocols from the State of Vermont.

 Another way that the District is strengthening school safety and security is through Social Emotional Learning (SEL) within the classroom.
 This effort reinforces the power of empathy, relationships, and seeks to develop environments where all learners feel safe and supported.
-Learn more here.
+Learn about EWSD and Social and Emotional Learning.